-2. A current unencumbered Registered Nurse license(s).
-Two years experience as an RN is preferred.
+1. A current unencumbered Registered Nurse license(s).
+Two years of experience as a Registered Nurse is preferred.

-3. Official transcripts documenting a baccalaureate degree in Nursing from a program accredited by a national organization responsible for nursing accreditation (National League for Nursing Accrediting Commission (NLNAC), Commission on Collegiate Nursing Education (CCNE) or their equivalent).
+2. Official transcripts documenting a baccalaureate degree in Nursing (and master’s degree if applicable) from a program accredited by a national organization responsible for nursing accreditation (Accreditation Commission for Education in Nursing (ACNE), Commission on Collegiate Nursing Education (CCNE) or their equivalent).
 Transcripts should document a minimum 3.0 cumulative grade point average on a 4.0 scale on all undergraduate and graduate coursework.
-Transcripts must be in English and credentials evaluated when appropriate.

-6. Two professional letters of recommendation supporting the applicant’s potential success in the DNP program from graduate prepared nurses or faculty members who can address the applicant’s potential or ability for functioning in the advanced practice or research role (clinical skills, critical thinking, independent decision making, collaborative skills with other health professionals, and nursing leadership).
+4. Two professional letters of recommendation supporting the applicant’s potential for success in the Doctoral program from graduate prepared nurses or faculty members who can address the applicant’s potential.
 Applicants currently enrolled in a nursing program must submit at least one (1) recommendation from a faculty member in that program.

-9. Documentation of clinical hours completed in the Master's program.
+7. Confirmation of clinical hours completed in Master's program.

 *Based on submitted admission materials, the graduate admissions committee may require an interview.